antitop1/SubBruter/README.md

 Lightweight: No need for heavy dependencies; runs smoothly with minimal resources.
 Easy to Use: Simple command-line interface for quick setup and execution.
 How It Works
-SubBrute sends DNS queries to check the existence of subdomains.
+SubBruter sends DNS queries to check the existence of subdomains.
 Since DNS servers handle these queries directly, the response times are quicker compared to HTTP requests.
 This approach not only speeds up the process but also reduces network overhead.

 # Usage:
 python subbrute.py -d example.com -w wordlist.txt